BeefyAdmiral/Individual-Project/README.md

 - Class “Home” is the class for our home page in the Graphical User Interface and it contains all features present on that page.

 - Class “Recent”, is used to record and store recent conversation dialogue in our recent conversation page in the Graphical User Interface.
 It contains all features present on that page.
+- # Update
+- Class "FlickrAPI" is used in our chatbot to import and show images from "flickr.com".
+It is integrated with "wikipedia" so that bot tries search for image based of the wikipedia search results and displays them besides it.
+- Class "googletrans" is used to generate translation based on "Google Translator".
+So it detects the language and if it is not in English then our chatbot replies with the language detected.

 <br>